 The temperature in an offset cooking chamber can vary dramatically from one end of the box to the other.
 It’s essential to monitor your meat and rotate it regularly to ensure it cooks thoroughly and that there are no hot or cold spots.

-It’s a good idea to use a temperature gauge to check the heat level in various sections of the cooking chamber, and a meat probe is excellent for ensuring the food is ready for serving.
+It’s a good idea to invest in a separate temperature gauge to check the heat level in various sections of the cooking chamber, and a meat probe is excellent for ensuring the food is ready for serving.
 If you use the entire cooking surface area, remember that some foods could be cooking quicker than others, so you need to check each piece of meat individually.